 Drippler has been around for a while on both Android and iOS, providing relevant news, tips, app and game recommendations from various online sources tailored to your device.
 And now, one of these sources is Android Police.
 That's right, you can find our extensive Android coverage right within Drippler and in a format that is both mobile-friendly and Play Store-friendly.

 This post is specifically for app and game developers.
 Ladies and gentlemen, let's peek behind the editorial curtain for a bit.
 Here at Android Police, each writer sifts through hundreds of emails every day.
 A good portion of these are from people trying to promote an app, game, or service.
 Someone at AP reads each and every one of them, but to be perfectly honest, it's impossible for us to follow up on all of them.
+If you want to make your app stand out, you need to make a good first impression.

 Three days ago, we turned four.
 To celebrate, we teamed up with NVIDIA to give away four devices: a SHEILD, EVGA Tegra Note 7, HP Slate 7 Extreme, and ASUS TF701 with dock.
 Due to the popularity of that giveaway (and since those guys are so cool), NVIDIA offered up another TN7, Slate 7 Extreme, and TF701 with dock , giving three more readers a chance to win.